MKLab-ITI/pygrank/documentation/measures.md

 Args:
  * *graph:* Optional.
 The graph on which to calculate the measure.
 If None (default) it is automatically extracted from graph signals passed for evaluation.
+ * *graph:* Optional.
+The graph on which to calculate the measure.
+If None (default) it is automatically extracted from graph signals passed for evaluation.
+ * *preprocessor:* Optional.
+Method to extract a scipy sparse matrix from a networkx graph.
+If None (default), pygrank.algorithms.utils.preprocessor is used with keyword arguments automatically extracted from the ones passed to this constructor, setting no normalization.

 Example: